bigsql/plprofiler/doc/installation.md

 cd
 virtualenv --system-site-packages plprofiler-venv
 source ~/plprofiler-venv/bin/activate
-pip install plprofiler-client psycopg2-binary
+pip install plprofiler-client psycopg-binary
 ```

-The `psycopg2-binary` dependency needs to be specified manually since adding it to the `install_requires` list of setup.py would create an unsatisfied runtime dependency when installing `plprofiler-client` from RPM.
+The `psycopg-binary` dependency needs to be specified manually since adding it to the `install_requires` list of setup.py would create an unsatisfied runtime dependency when installing `plprofiler-client` from RPM.

 Building PL Profiler from Source
 --------------------------------